ImNotCraftyy/Vencord-Userplugins/README.md

-# NuzProjects Userplugins
+# Nuz & Denji Userplugins

-A collection of custom Vencord userplugins created by **NuzFlameV2**.
+A collection of custom Vencord userplugins created by **NuzFlameV2 and ItsDenji777**.

 These plugins are designed to add useful quality-of-life improvements to Discord while remaining lightweight, configurable, and easy to install.